-We have issued warrants for services provided by non-employees.
+For the year ended June 30, 2022, we issued warrants for services provided by non-employees.
 The warrants issued for services have been valued at the fair value of the warrants issued.
-For the years ended June 30, 2022, and 2021, the determination of grant-date fair value for warrants issued for services was estimated using the Black-Scholes model which includes variables such as the expected volatility of our share price, interest rates, dividend yields, and the term of the warrant.
-We have also issued shares for services to non-employees which have been valued using the share price of our common stock.
+For the year ended June 30, 2022, the determination of grant-date fair value for warrants issued for services was estimated using the Black-Scholes model which includes variables such as the expected volatility of our share price, interest rates, dividend yields, and the term of the warrant.